mrsandman17/animal-name-scrapper/README.md

 4. I am aware that the method of retrieving the images can miss some images, but I think the method I chose to take the image from the infobox has a pretty high chance overall of being correct.
-A better solution might be to address another site where the pictures are tagged and present for all animals.
+A better solution might be to access some tag attributes that can verify the animal in the image, Or accessing another site where the pictures are tagged and present for all animals.
 I thought it was the case for wikipedia, but apparently it isn't.